rbleattler/mdop-docs/mdop/index.md

 ## Download MDOP

 MDOP is available as an additional subscription for Software Assurance customers.
-MDOP subscribers can download the software at the [Microsoft Volume Licensing website (MVLS)](https://go.microsoft.com/fwlink/p/?LinkId=166331).
+MDOP subscribers can download the software at the [Microsoft M365 admin center](https://admin.microsoft.com/adminportal/home#/subscriptions/vlnew).

+## Manage settings

-You can manage the feature settings of certain Microsoft Desktop Optimization Pack (MDOP) technologies (for example, App-V, UE-V, or MBAM) by using group policy templates, the `.admx` and `.adml` files.
+You can manage the feature settings for App-V, UE-V, and MBAM by using group policy templates, the `.admx` and `.adml` files.
 MDOP group policy templates are available for download in a self-extracting, compressed file, grouped by technology and version.
 For more information, see [How to download and deploy MDOP group policy (.admx) templates](solutions/how-to-download-and-deploy-mdop-group-policy--admx--templates.md).